Dear Prospective Graduate Students,

 First of all, I thank you for your interest in my research, and the Ph.D. program of Environmental Studies at the University of California, Santa Cruz.

 The Ph.D. program in Environmental Studies at UC Santa Cruz is interdisciplinary by design and in practice.
 Students applying to this program are expected to have completed courses in ecology, economics, policy, and statistics.
 Courses and experience in plant and soil sciences are highly desirable if you want to work with me.
-If you want to apply to the Ph.D. program in Environmental Studies at UCSC under my sponsorship, I will appreciate that you first send me an e-mail covering: (1) your academic background (unofficial transcripts, GPA, GRE/TOEFL scores (if available)), and work/research experience; (2) questions or hypotheses you plan to address in your dissertation research; (3) your ultimate career goals; and (4) what attract you to the Environmental Studies Program at UCSC and to my lab group.
+If you want to apply to the Ph.D. program in Environmental Studies at UCSC under my sponsorship, I will appreciate that you first send me an e-mail (wxcheng@ucsc.edu) covering: (1) your academic background (unofficial transcripts, GPA, GRE/TOEFL scores (if available)), and work/research experience; (2) questions or hypotheses you plan to address in your dissertation research; (3) your ultimate career goals; and (4) what attract you to the Environmental Studies Program at UCSC and to my lab group.

-I expect to admit 1-2 new Ph.D. students in Fall 2010.
+Furthermore, you may contact our graduate coordinator, Amy Kaskowitz-Profitt, <amykp@ucsc.edu>, if you have more questions about our graduate program.
 It is my hope that this letter answers some of your questions regarding your search for a graduate program and a lab group that fits your needs and desire.
-If you have questions about the admissions procedure, please contact Marissa Maciel, our graduate program coordinator, at 831-459-4136 or maciel@ucsc.edu

 Best regards,